turgu1/ibmf/README.md

 Each IBMF font contains 8, 9, 10, 12, 14, 17, and 24 points bitmaps.
 Each Computer Modern font suit produces Regular, Bold, Italic, and Bold-Italic fonts.
 Only Regular and Italic are available for the Typewriter fonts.

 To generate the METAFONT files through the `gener.sh` script, you need to have `TeXlive` installed, as well as the `sauter` package from the `sauter.zip` file available on CTAN.
-The `TeXlive` is usually available through available packages for your operating system.
+The `TeXlive` is usually available through packages for your operating system.

 The `sauter` package must be installed manually.
 A copy of it is supplied in the main folder (file `sauter.zip`).
 The location to install it on Linux is usually `/usr/share/texlive/texmf-dist/fonts/source/public/`.
-After that, you must run the application `mktexlsr` from a shell to integrate it to the METAFONT search path.
+After that, you must run the `mktexlsr` application from a shell to integrate it to the METAFONT search path.

 The `fonts/gener.sh` content can be updated to take into account other DPI than the one generated.
-As it was built for some devices named `inkplate6`, `inkplate10` and `inkplate6plus`, there are files with extension `.mf` for those devices in the `fonts/` folder that can be renamed and modified to accommodate your needs and modify the content of `fonts/gener.sh` accordingly.
+As it was built for some devices named `inkplate6`, `inkplate10` and `inkplate6plus`, there are files with extension `.mf` for those devices in the `fonts/` folder that can be renamed and modified to accommodate your needs.
+You can then modify the content of `fonts/gener.sh` accordingly.